VIEW OF THE BAKENESSERGRACHT

-Painter: Gerrit Adriaensz Berckheyde (1638 – 1698)
+Painter: Gerrit Adriaensz Berckheyde (born 6-6-1638 and died 14-6-1698)

-Official title: View on the Bakenessergracht with the Brewery ‘De passer’ and ship ‘De Valk’
+Official title: View of the Bakenessergracht with the Passer and De Valk brewery

-Original: Oil on panel, 97,5 x 86,5 cm, bxh
+Original: Oil paint on wooden panel, 97,5 x 86,5 cm, wxh

 About Gerrit Adriaensz Berckheyde

-From 1654 to 1660, Gerrit travelled with his brother through Germany and, on his return to Haarlem in 1660, he became a member of the St Luke's Guild.
+From 1654 to 1660, Gerrit travelled through Germany with his brother, and on his return to Haarlem in 1660, he became a member of the St Luke's Guild.
 In 1680, he and his brother occupied a house next to the Grote- or St Bavo Church.